Magnus

 Magnus Brody

-MAGNUS BRODY - 👑 His Grace The Diùc of Urquhart & The Ness
+๐Ÿ‘‘ His Grace The Diรนc of Urquhart & The Ness

-Married to Bondette Body, Her Grace The Duchess of Urquhart & The Ness
+Married to Bondette Brody of Aftermath, ๐Ÿ‘‘ Her Grace The Duchess of Urquhart & The Ness, the Countess of Urquhart and Oich and the Lady Brody

 Winner of the 2015 and 2016 AVI CHOICE AWARD: Favorite Spoken Word / Performer / Actor Male.

-Nominated for the 2016 AVI CHOICE AWARD for ARTS in 3 categories: Favorite Spoken Word / Performer / Actor Male, Favourite Formal DJ and Favourite Radio DJ.
+Nominated for the 2015 and 2016 AVI CHOICE AWARD for ARTS in 3 categories: Favorite Spoken Word / Performer / Actor Male, Favourite Formal DJ and Favourite Radio DJ.

 I live in Brody Castle (designed to look like the rl Brodie Castle) and welcome you to visit the Castle and its estate any time.

-I broadcast regularly twice a week, a programme of classical music and another of a wide and eclectic mix:
+I broadcast live twice a week; a programme of classical music and another of a wide and eclectic mix:

 Sundays 11:00 am - 1:00 pm SLT